Brox Sisters: Film history

 The Brox Sisters were among the earliest artists to appear on Warner Bros.'
 Vitaphone sound shorts in the late 1920s.
-They were featured in three productions: Glorifying the American Song, Down South (both in 1928), and the 6 minute short, Down South in 1929.
-None of the features currently exists in full audio and visual format, with research underway to locate missing visual or audio components.
+They were featured in three productions: Glorifying the American Song and Down South in 1928, and the 6-minute short Down South in 1929.
+None of the features currently exist in full audio and visual format, with research underway to locate missing visual or audio components.
 Down South exists in camera negative at the Library of Congress and a scruffy Vitaphone disc was located by Ron Hutchinson of the Vitaphone Project, who raised funding for a restoration at UCLA Film & Television Archive circa 2018.

 In 1929, they appeared in the film The Hollywood Revue of 1929, performing the songs "Singin' in the Rain" with Cliff Edwards and "Strike Up the Band" in the finale of the first act.

 In 1930, the sisters appeared in the film King of Jazz.
 They performed the song "A Bench in the Park", with Joe Venuti and Eddie Lang, and with The Rhythm Boys (Bing Crosby, Harry Barris and Al Rinker).
 In that year they also appeared in the film Spring Is Here in which they performed the song "Crying for the Carolines".

 They performed "Falling in Love Again" in the movie Hollywood on Parade (1932).